Image-X-Institute/The-Real-Time-Imaging-Database/README.md

 Mr Indrajit Ghosh and Mr Yu Liang.

 ## Acknowledgements
-The authors thank all the contributors Dr. Chandrima Sengupta, Dr. Brendan Whelan, Dr. Doan Trang Nguyen, Dr. Ricky O'Brien, and Prof. Paul J Keall for lending their valuable input and expertise leading up to the initial release.
+The authors thank all the contributors Dr. Chandrima Sengupta, Dr. Brendan Whelan, Dr. Doan Trang Nguyen, Prof. Ricky O'Brien, and Prof. Paul J Keall for lending their valuable input and expertise leading up to the initial release.